Skip to main content

 Corporate Structure and Talc Litigation Background

 Red River Talc was created in a corporate restructuring that followed the earlier LTL Management filings.
-Court filings described the company as a successor to LTL Management LLC, a vehicle previously used to separate talc liabilities from the parent enterprise.
-The restructuring took place on August 19, 2024, and it moved talc-related liabilities into Red River, which then filed the Chapter 11 case about a month later.
+The Kim declaration described the company as a successor to LTL Management LLC, a vehicle previously used to separate talc liabilities from the parent enterprise.
+The restructuring took place on August 19, 2024, and it moved talc-related liabilities into Red River, which then filed the chapter 11 case about a month later.
 The U.S. Trustee described the case as a third attempt by J&J to resolve talc liabilities through a subsidiary bankruptcy, a framing consistent with the company's prior efforts.

 Texas Two-Step context.
 Legal commentary has focused on the use of Texas divisional merger statutes to create a liability-holding entity that files for bankruptcy while the parent company continues operating.
 A University of Chicago Business Law Review analysis described J&J's use of the Texas divisional merger as an abuse of the bankruptcy system, reflecting broader academic scrutiny of the strategy.
-The Red River case was positioned within that line of criticism because it was constructed as another divisional-merger-based entity intended to address mass tort liabilities through bankruptcy.
+Red River was constructed as another divisional-merger entity to address mass tort liabilities through bankruptcy, following the earlier LTL filings that were dismissed.

 Talc claim landscape.
 The underlying litigation involves allegations that J&J talc products, including Baby Powder, caused ovarian and other gynecological cancers.
 External reporting placed the claim volume at roughly 90,000 cancer claims and cited more than 62,000 claimants.
 The plan proposed to channel only the ovarian and gynecological cancer claims, leaving other categories, including mesothelioma and lung cancer claims, outside the trust.